BLOG, SEXUAL OFFENCES

-However, accusations of this kind are extremely damaging to the party being blamed – professionally, socially and mentally.
+However, sexual assault accusations of this kind are extremely damaging to the party being blamed – professionally, socially and mentally.
 It can lead to the loss of a job, the breakup of a family and severe health complaints such as anxiety and depression.

 What do you do if you have been falsely accused of a sexual offence?
 Is there a particular form of punishment for untrue complaints of sexual abuse?

 While there is not one specific offence for which a false accuser can be tried, there are a number of categories under which their actions may fall.
 The first is “Wasting Police Time”.
 If found guilty, the individual can face up to six months in prison with or without a fine included.
 It’s also possible that they will not be tried at all, and will simply be served with a fixed penalty notice – usually of £90.

 The second offence a person could be tried for is that of “Perverting the Course of Justice”.
 A person must be formally indicted before they can be taken before the court for this.
 The maximum possible sentence for this crime is life in prison.
 For this offence to be considered, all that is required is that the prosecution can prove beyond reasonable doubt that the individual intended their complaints to be taken seriously by the police.
 They do not necessarily need to have planned for their victim to be arrested.